Sakurai Kohno

 Foundations and Early Development

-Masaru Kohno, who was already regarded as Japan's finest guitar maker, studied under Fleta in Barcelona.
-Upon his return to Tokyo in 1960, he dispelled the Western stereotype of Japanese production by showing no inclination to merely produce polite imitations of Spanish guitars.
-Instead, he challenged the existing guitar makers' dominance in the market.
+Masaru Kohno, already regarded as Japan’s finest guitar maker, studied under Fleta in Barcelona.
+Upon returning to Tokyo in 1960, he disproved the Western stereotype of Japanese production by showing no intention of producing polite imitations of Spanish guitars.
+Instead, he challenged the dominance of established guitar makers.

 Innovations and Recognition

-He developed his own "Torres" model with a comfortable neck for hands smaller and less powerful than Segovia's, along with a strong voice featuring brilliant highs and clear bass.
-Soon, his guitars won the prestigious Queen Elizabeth Prize for their sound.
-By the late 1960s, Kohno's guitars had not only gained a worldwide reputation for consistent high quality at affordable prices, but also garnered global demand for far more guitars than he could ever produce himself.
+He developed his own “Torres” model with a comfortable neck for hands smaller and less powerful than Segovia’s, paired with a strong voice, brilliant highs, and clear basses.
+His guitars soon won the prestigious Queen Elizabeth Prize for their sound.
+By the late 1960s, Kohno’s guitars had earned a worldwide reputation for consistent high quality at affordable prices, with demand far exceeding what he could produce.

 Workshop and Expansion

-With the support of his nephew (Sakurai), he responded with a modern workshop, offering a Ramirez alternative in terms of quality to the world for the next two decades.
-Kohno's market share grew until the mid-1980s when a general decline in guitar sales, following a continuous 30-year market expansion, limited the growth of both Kohno and most other competing guitar makers.
+With the support of his nephew (Sakurai), he responded by creating a modern workshop, offering the world a high-quality alternative to Ramirez for the next two decades.
+Kohno’s market share grew until the mid-1980s, when a general decline in guitar sales—after 30 years of continuous expansion—impacted Kohno and most major guitar makers.

 Legacy and Influence

-Similar to Madrid, where many craftsmen originated from the Ramirez workshops, many of the best independent guitar makers that emerged in the 1970s in Tokyo were former Kohno employees.
-Masaru Kohno (1926–1998) is not only Japan's most significant guitar maker but also one of the best worldwide.
+As in Madrid, where many craftsmen originated from the Ramirez workshop, many of Tokyo’s finest independent luthiers of the 1970s were former Kohno employees.
+Masaru Kohno (1926–1998) is considered not only Japan’s most significant guitar maker but also one of the finest in the world.

 Background and European Apprenticeship

-He was born in Mito City, Japan, and graduated from the Tokyo School of Arts and Crafts in 1948 with a degree in woodworking.
-It was during this time that he became interested in guitar making, and in 1959, he traveled to Spain to learn the craft.
+He was born in Mito City, Japan, and graduated in 1948 from the Tokyo School of Arts and Crafts with a degree in woodworking.
+During this time, he became interested in guitar making and traveled to Spain in 1959 to learn the craft.

 Time with Arcangel Fernandez

 Kohno spent six months apprenticing in the workshop of Arcangel Fernandez.
-Even though neither spoke a word of each other's language, they managed to communicate.
-Kohno's apprenticeship mainly involved sitting in the back of the shop, silently but attentively observing Master Fernandez at work.
+Although neither spoke a word of the other's language, they managed to communicate.
+His apprenticeship largely consisted of sitting quietly at the back of the shop, observing the master at work.

 Recognition and International Impact